 All full-time students attending Acadia University are automatically enrolled in the Acadia Student Dental Plan, upon registration at Acadia University.
 The Dental Plan fee is automatically charged to your student account.
-Students may opt out of this plan and receive a credit for the fee by opting out online at studentbenefits.ca no later than September 30, 2019.
+Students may opt out of this plan and receive a credit for the fee by opting out online at studentsengers and later than September 30, 2020.
 No opt out requests will be accepted after this date.